Why should I plan a funeral for my loved one?

 - Secure Veterans benefits (if applicable)

-- Secure life insurance benefits (if applicable)
+- Secure life insurance applications

-- Contact insurance agents
+- Contact insurance agents if necessary

 - Complete accounting, clerical and filing work

-- Answer telephone calls
+- Answer telephone calls regarding funeral details

 What do funeral directors do?